Dragonseye

 Red Star Rising or Dragonseye is a science fiction novel by the American-Irish author Anne McCaffrey.
-It was the fourteenth book published in the Dragonriders of Pern series by Anne or her son Todd McCaffrey.
+It is the fourteenth book in the Dragonriders of Pern series by Anne or her son Todd McCaffrey.

 Red Star Rising, or Red Star Rising: Second Chronicles of Pern, was published by Bantam UK in 1996.
 For release in the United States the following year it was retitled Dragonseye.

 Plot introduction

 After the events of All the Weyrs of Pern, The Dolphins of Pern, and The Skies of Pern, Thread is less of a threat to the planet.
 Returning to an earlier time period in Pernese history, the author brings the earlier conflict of Thread reappearing in the Second Pass.
 The book is set about 250 years after the Landing (the original settlement on Pern) and consequently it only features characters which do not appear in other books of the series.

 Following in the footsteps of the novels that established the background of the colony, the book exposes the incremental loss of technology due to the hardships of thread, and inevitable progress towards the more feudal society shown later in the series timeline.
 It answers such questions as: